eunomia-bpf/bpf-test/interfeace/spec.md

 - **Types**: Ensure data correctness and safe usage patterns.
 - **Extension-Exported Entries**: Functions exposed by the extension, serving as hooks or callbacks for the host.
 - **Host-Provided Functions (Helpers)**: Host functions callable by the extension, subject to verification and constraints.
-- **Capabilities**: Collections of host-provided functions grouped with constraints, serving as permission bundles.
+- **Capabilities**: A set of host-provided functions grouped with constraints, serving as permission bundles.
-- **Roles**: Configurations that determine which extension-exported entries are available, which capabilities apply, and what overarching constraints govern their use.
+- **Roles**: A set of Extension-Exported Entries plus constraints that govern their usage and indirectly control capabilities
 - **Constraints**: Conditions that ensure resource limits, operational restrictions, and safe execution at every level of the model.

 These concepts collectively enable a principle-of-least-privilege approach and formal verification of extension correctness and safety.